Contents

 The key difference is accessibility and visibility.
 Verified Activities are open to all Discord users, while Unverified Activities are restricted to developers and testers.

-When to Keep your Activity Unverified
+When to Keep Your Activity Unverified

 ⚠️ It's crucial to only test Activities from developers you trust.
 For more information on Unverified Activity Safety, check out this article.